 Facebook’s “Move Fast and Break Things” motto is still on their walls post its startup days, which means that strong values help drive a long term strategy to scale on.
 Your community would need its own culture and values.
-Like an invisible social contract they will guide the behaviour of your community.
-With the Global AI initiative we thrive for “Give First”, “Drive for impact” and “Don’t leave anyone behind”, which we can also see in our community leaders around the world.
+Like an invisible social contract, they will guide the behavior of your community.
+With the Global AI initiative, we thrive for “Give First”, “Drive for impact” and “Don’t leave anyone behind”, which we can also see in our community leaders around the world.

 Diversity is by intention

-Entrepreneurial ecosystems are horizontal social structures, meaning everyone is an equal.
-You need to be inclusive of everyone, and find a way to communicate, engage and drive for action.
+Entrepreneurial ecosystems are horizontal social structures, meaning everyone is equal.
+You need to be inclusive of everyone and find a way to communicate, engage and drive for action.
 Diversity is by intention, the more diverse collaborations that occur between ecosystem players, the more entrepreneurs will benefit.
 Diversity is power.

-Entrepreneurs don’t have an age , skin colour, sex, religion, nationality or neighbourhood they come from.
+Entrepreneurs don’t have an age, skin colour, sex, religion, nationality or neighborhood they come from.
 It’s not about titles.
 It’s not where entrepreneurs are coming from, but where you as a community want to go to.

 A thriving ecosystem has a culture of openness and inclusion at its very core.
-Everyone is welcome, as everyone has something to contribute with.
-It doesn’t matter whether they have an entrepreneurial experience, idea or don’t know much about business, invite new people and organisations into the community, to find new ways for actors to connect, collaborate, co-create, share credit, and find mutually beneficial ways of working together.
+Everyone is welcome, as everyone has something to contribute.
+It doesn’t matter whether they have entrepreneurial experience, idea or don’t know much about business, invite new people and organizations into the community, to find new ways for actors to connect, collaborate, co-create, share credit, and find mutually beneficial ways of working together.
 One of the key roles of a community builder is to unlock the value in everyone from the ecosystem.

 Personal note: Of course that in every ecosystem there will badmouths and ill-intentioned people.
 Make sure you spot them and just go remind them the core values of your community actions.
 At strike three, just don’t invite them anymore.